-The RT will transition infants who meet these criteria to 4 L/min on high-flow nasal cannula.
-The respiratory therapist will wean the infant by 1 L/min of flow no faster than every 12 hours as long as they continue to have a normal work of breathing and $FiO2 \le 0.30$.
+The RT will transition infants who meet these criteria to 4 L/min high-flow nasal cannula.
+Some larger infants may need to start on higher liter flow (2L/kg).
+The respiratory therapist will wean the infant by 1 L/min of flow no faster than every 12 hours if the infant's work of breathing remains appropriate and $FiO_2 \le 0.30$.
 Once the infant reaches 2 L/min, the infant may start working on feeds PO.